dariiioz/spy-twitch-streamer-extension/README.md

 - Enable the developper mod at the top right
 - Now, you can upload the extension with Load Unpacked Extension button
 - Pin the extension at your bar
-- Launch it & configure the extention with your Client-ID and Secret Code from Twitch Developer Page [Twitch developper](https://dev.twitch.tv/console/apps/) !
+- Launch it & configure the extention with your Client-ID and Secret Code from [Twitch developper page](https://dev.twitch.tv/console/apps/) !

 ## Authors